 Audit Committee.
 The Audit Committee will be responsible for:

-- a.
-Reviewing the Risk Management and Fraud Control Plan prior to the Board of Directors for approval. - b.
-Carrying out regular internal reviews of financial management and business operations to ensure compliance with risk management and fraud related issues.
+- a. overseeing the financial reporting and disclosure process, - b. monitoring choice of accounting policies and principles; and - c. carrying out regular internal reviews of financial management and business operations to ensure compliance with risk management and fraud related issues.